adamjohnlea/discogs-helper/README.md

 - API rate limiting is handled automatically
 - Duplicate releases are prevented
 - Failed operations are logged with details

+## Development

+- The application uses a simple PHP template system
+- CSS is included inline for simplicity
+- Error logging is done to the logs/ directory
+- Rate limiting automatically handles Discogs API restrictions

 ## Contributing